GNtem2/Metaanalysis/README.md

 ### Vertigo (Bayesian)

-This metaanalysis is designed to look at HINT examination as bedside test for diagnosis of central or peripheral vertigo.
+This metaanalysis is designed to look at HINT examination as bedside test for diagnosis of peripheral vertigo.
 In contrast to the above work, this one is in development.
 It will use the bivariate method for metaanalysis.
 The variation on the Spot-Sign project will be the use of Bayesian approach to metaanalysis.
 Data will be entered via RedCap.

+The exercise give above illustrates an issue with reports of diagnostic accuracy with HINT examination.
+Some papers report with respect to vertigo (Frontiers in Neurology 2016 August) or stroke (ACADEMIC EMERGENCY MEDICINE 2013; 20:987–996).

 ## Clinical-Trials